davefowler/theinformedcompany/src/posts/book-launch-we-need-new-data-books.md

  ## Book overview

  We wrote this book for whoever values data and believes that informed companies are competitive.
 It’s a book for the working professional creating a practical, modern data stack that can make their knowledge workers knowledgeable, so they can win.
-A marketing company that knows which campaigns are working and which aren't, a product team that knows which features are used and which aren't, a support team that can find the information they need to help someone in need - these teams thrive and win over their less informed competitors.
+A marketing company that knows which campaigns are working and which aren't, a product team that knows which features go unused, a support team that can find the information they need to quickly help a customer - these teams thrive and win over their less informed competitors.

-Through working with thousands of customers at Chartio we've found that healthy companies go through 4 main stages of Agile Data, and these stages are very much tied to what the data stack looks like at each stage.
+Through working with thousands of customers at Chartio we've found that companies go through 4 main stages of Agile Data, and these stages are very much tied to what the data stack looks like at each stage.

  We call the stages **Source**, **Lake**, **Warehouse** and **Mart**.